SSC Explains Reason Behind New Normalisation Method; Check Details here

 SSC Explains Reason Behind New Normalisation Method

-SSC Normalisation Process: To ensure fairness and transparency in SSC recruitment, the Staff Selection Commission has adopted a new normalisation process for exams held in multiple shifts.
-The Commission has now switched from the old average-based system to a percentile-based 'equipercentile' method, that has been in effect since June 2, 2025.
+To ensure fairness and transparency in SSC recruitment, Staff Selection Commission has adopted a new normalisation process for exams held in multiple shifts.
+Commission has now switched from old average based system to a percentile based equipercentile method, which has been in effect since June 2, 2025.

-The new SSC normalisation method is based on the equipercentile, which compares candidates as per their percentile rank rather than average marks.
-For instance, if a candidate secured better than 80% of their shift-mates, their SSC score will be matched with another candidate from a different shift who has also outperformed 80% of their shift.
-This ensures that scores show relative performance, not raw marks that could be affected by the exam shift's difficulty.
+New SSC normalisation method is based on equipercentile, which compares candidates as per their percentile rank rather than average marks.
+For instance, if any candidate secured better than 80 percent of their shift-mates, their SSC score will be matched with another candidate from a different shift who has also outperformed 80 percent of their shift.
+This ensures that scores show relative performance, not raw marks that could be affected by exam shift difficulty.

 This new SSC normalisation method ensures that candidates who may have had more difficult questions are not penalised because of the shift they were assigned.
-The SSC has stated that it conducts fair and transparent exams.
-The Commission has also mentioned earlier that it will continue to review and improve its processes to maintain the integrity of its recruitment exams.
+SSC has stated that it conducts fair and transparent exams.

-SSC recruitment exams are conducted in multiple shifts and the difficulty level may not be the same in all the shifts.
+SSC recruitment exams are conducted in multiple shifts and difficulty level may not be same in all shifts.
 Some questions may be easier or harder.
-To ensure that no candidate is affected by the shift they appeared in, the SSC uses a normalisation method to calculate the scores.
+To ensure that no candidate is affected by shift they appeared in, SSC uses a normalisation method to calculate scores.

 Read More